ikunetwork/WhitePaper/README.md

 Any person with internet access may submit a `researchTarget` which may be a concrete, verifiable objective or broad target.
 For example:

-* Verifiable Object: Rediscovery of generix X in a slow release formulation to treat pancreatic cancer.
+* Verifiable Object: Rediscovery of Metformin in a slow release formulation to treat lung cancer.
 * Broad Target: Advancing research of aging and age-related diseases.

-Among other aspects, the `researchTarget` may specify medical conditions, technology type i.e. therapy, device, bot, mechanism of action, or any other known R&D metric.
+Among other aspects, the `researchTarget` may specify medical conditions, technology type i.e. therapy, device, mechanism of action, or any other known R&D metric.
 The `researchTarget` will be visible and sortable to the public, allowing for thorough analysis and determination of demand.
 The public will be able to upvote a `researchTarget` - spam protected thru captcha.

 ### Dev Tools